 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the Upper Midwest to show you, no matter where you work, safety training is for everyone.

 When someone gets hurt at work, we have to react in some manner, whether it's seeing to their medical care or filling out a worker's compensation report or ensuring others aren't in danger, or fixing hazards and even disciplining employees who performed against known company procedures.
 We have to react as supervisors or safety professionals.
 Today we're going to talk about a few aspects of accident investigation, things for you to consider as you go about your work.
 Joining me today is Brandy, Safety Director here at the Beet Sugar Cooperative, and Brandy, maybe start with telling us what does the word 'investigate' or 'accident investigation' mean here at the plant?